dfosterhill/matlab_class/syllabus.md

 *Class Time - TU 10:00 - 11:50 am*

-*Class Location - 241 Owen Hall*
+*Class Location - 302 Kearney Hall*

-*Office Hours - TH 10:00 - 11:30 am (or by appt.).* This is a pretty on point [explanation](https://vimeo.com/270014784) of office hours...use them!
+*Office Hours - By appointment (please just email me and let's find a time!).* This is a pretty on point [explanation](https://vimeo.com/270014784) of office hours...use them!

 **Prerequisites**
 None.